A Simple Guide to Mining Litecoin on a Mac As an Introduction to Mining Cryptocurrency in General

 - You started contributing to the CryptoCurrency network by putting computational effort into the mining process!

-If you leave your miner running for a few minutes, and then go back to WeMineLTC.com, you can look at your dashboard on the left-hand corner.
-This will tell you your hashrate (a measure of how effectively your computer is mining), your paid and unpaid shares, and your account balance (how much LiteCoin you’ve actually been paid for your mining!
+If you leave your miner running for a few minutes, and then go back to the mining poool, you can look at your account to find out your hashrate (a measure of how effectively your computer is mining), your paid and unpaid shares, and your account balance (how much LiteCoin you’ve actually been paid for your mining!)

 Keep in mind, CPU mining is a very ineffective mining process.
 Because of the large amount of computing power in the LiteCoin network, you really would need to invest in more powerful mining hardware to make a profitable mining operation.
 Leaving your Mac running the mining program 24/7 would almost definitely cost you more in electricity than it would earn you in LiteCoin, so we don’t recommend trying this.
 However, if you’ve made it this far, you’ve officially become a CryptoCurrency miner – moving on to creating a more-involved mining setup is definitely within your reach.